Keep up with the latest hiring trends!

 Kaiser Permanente have a huge commitment to creating a workplace where everyone can belong.

 Industry: Professional Services

-Diversity & Inclusion: At EY, they believe that “only the highest-performing teams, which maximise the power of different opinions, perspectives, and cultural references, will succeed in the global marketplace.”
-The organisation was the first of the Big Four to assign full-time, partner-level leadership to diversity recruiting.
-Ever since, the number of women in top executive management positions has increased by more than 20% and programmes such as EY Launch have begun, which is for ethnically diverse college freshmen, sophomores and transfer students, and builds awareness of accounting as a major and professional services as a profession.
+The organization was the first of the Big Four to assign full-time, partner-level leadership to diversity recruiting.
+Ever since, the number of women in top executive management positions has increased by more than 20% and programmes such as EY Launch have begun, which is designed for ethnically diverse college freshmen, sophomores, and transfer students, and builds awareness of accounting as a major and professional services as a profession.

 8. Marriott International

 Diversity and Inclusion: Named as one of the ‘World’s Best Multinational Workplaces’ by Great Place to Work, the largest annual study of workplace excellence, Marriott International extends their commitment to creating an inclusive guest experience to their workforce around the globe.